Wayne Goss: Premiership

-Before the 1995 election, the Goss Government announced a plan to clear sensitive bushland for an alternative to one of south-east Queensland's major roadways.
+Before the 1995 election, the Goss Government announced a plan to clear sensitive bushland to build the "Second M1" parallel to the Pacific Motorway between Brisbane and the Gold Coast in south-east Queensland.
 This prompted the Greens Party to do something it had never done before: it recommended that its supporters not give their second preference, on voting ballots, to Labor.
 Partly as a result of this, as well as the increasing unpopularity of Goss's management style (widely thought to be authoritarian) and growing anger at the federal Labor government, Labor was severely punished at the polls.
 Notably, it lost several seats in Brisbane's Bayside area, known as 'the koala seats' because of the passion stirred up by a belief that the new road would destroy the habitat of koalas.
 While Labor lost the popular vote to the Rob Borbidge-led Coalition, Labor managed to win 31 out of 40 seats in Brisbane while most of the Coalition's majority was wasted on large majorities in National heartland.
 This seemingly allowed Labor to salvage a knife-edge majority of one seat.

 After the 1995 election, Labor's majority hung on the Townsville seat of Mundingburra, which had been won by Labor's Ken Davies by only 12 votes over the Coalition's Frank Tanti.
 However, several irregularities were discovered, the most serious being that several servicemen serving in Rwanda did not have their votes counted.
 The Supreme Court of Queensland, sitting as a Court of Disputed Returns, ordered a by-election for February 1996, which Tanti won.
 This outcome brought about a hung Parliament, with both the Coalition and Labor on 44 seats.
 The balance of power was held by Gladstone's newly elected Independent member, Liz Cunningham.
 Nine days after the by-election, Cunningham announced that she was going to support the Coalition on the floor of Parliament, leaving Goss with no alternative but to resign as Premier on 19 February 1996.

-Goss' defeat proved to be a harbinger of federal Labor's massive defeat in the federal election held a month later.
+Goss's defeat proved to be a harbinger of federal Labor's massive defeat in the federal election held a month later.
 Federal Labor suffered particularly heavy losses in Queensland at the subsequent federal election; it was cut down to only two seats there, its worst result in the state since being reduced to only one seat in 1975.
-Goss later said that Queensland voters had turned so violently on then-Prime Minister Paul Keating that they had been "sitting on their verandas with baseball bats" waiting for the writs to drop, a phrase that has since entered the Australian political lexicon.
+Goss had earlier said that Queensland voters had turned so violently on then-Prime Minister Paul Keating that they had been "sitting on their verandas with baseball bats" waiting for the writs to drop, a phrase that has since entered the Australian political lexicon.